eswarak/Fast-Start-20/cloudforms+ansible101/lab/index.md

 ### Build a Service Catalog to create and delete users

-In this lab we will use an Ansible Playbook to create a local user in CloudForms.
+In section of the lab we will use an Ansible Playbook to create a local user in CloudForms.
 This example will also demonstrate how we can define a retirement process as well.
 In CloudForms' understanding of complete life cycle management, every object has a provisioning and a retirement workflow.

 ### Create a Service Catalog for Ansible Playbooks